-Consider this first issue an introduction and a manifesto against cynicism.
+Consider this an introduction and a manifesto against cynicism.
 The rest will be my notes before the apocalypse.

 My beloved Atlanta doesn’t have to go to hell.
 Remind me I said that, later.